Information in this Post

 That’s how you get repeat custom, word-of-mouth referrals and a good reputation.
-But you can’t make customers happy if you’re not communicating with them regularly.
+However, you can’t expect to keep your customers happy if you’re not communicating with them regularly.

 These days, it’s not enough to simply say that you missed a call because you were out of the office, or you couldn’t reply to an email because you were in the field.

 It’s vital to utilise the various different methods of communication in order to keep clients onside and ensure they can reach you whenever they need to.